core-wg/oscore/draft-ietf-core-object-security.md

 Readers are expected to be familiar with the terms and concepts described in CoAP {{RFC7252}}, Observe {{RFC7641}}, Blockwise {{RFC7959}}, COSE {{RFC8152}}, CBOR {{RFC7049}}, CDDL {{I-D.ietf-cbor-cddl}}, and constrained environments {{RFC7228}}.

-The concept "hop-by-hop" (as in "hop-by-hop encryption" or "hop-by-hop fragmentation") opposed to "end-to-end", is used in this document to indicate that the messages are processed accordingly in the intermediaries, rather than just forwarded to the next node to finally reach the destination endpoint.
+The concept "hop-by-hop" (as in "hop-by-hop encryption" or "hop-by-hop fragmentation") opposed to "end-to-end", is used in this document to indicate that the messages are processed accordingly in the intermediaries, rather than just forwarded to the next node.

 The term "stop processing" is used throughout the document to denote that the message is not passed up to the CoAP Request/Response layer (see {{fig-stack}}).
-This is equivalent to silently dropping the message, unless otherwise specified (for example, sending an error response).

 The terms Common/Sender/Recipient Context, Master Secret/Salt, Sender ID/Key, Recipient ID/Key, and Common IV are defined in {{context-definition}}.